What to look for in collagen powder and how to read the label

 Many supplement brands don’t even name the kind of fish they’ve used, so you’ve no idea what you’re taking.
 It’s worth trying to find out.
 Farmed fish are exposed to growth hormones and antibiotics, while non-farmed larger fish are more likely to harbour toxins.

-Bare Biology’s fish collagen supplement is sustainably produced from wild-caught, non-GMO cod.
+Bare Biology’s fish collagen powder is sustainably produced from wild-caught, non-GMO cod.
 Small, wild cod are an excellent source of marine collagen because the skins are low in sodium and they naturally contain fewer contaminants.

 Additives and flavourings